 Despite it being common knowledge that your existing and previous customers are a major asset in marketing, Number 5 is, sadly, often forgotten.

-Knowing where a potential customer is in the funnel can help provide insight into why people might drop out (fail to convert) or what might be the most appropriate way to speak to them.
+Knowing where a potential customer is in the funnel can help provide you understand where to focus your efforts and provide insight into why people might drop out (fail to convert) or what might be the most appropriate way to speak to them.
 This can inform personalisation on a website, offering returning visitors or those that have downloaded something from you (at the “interest” or “decision”stage) different content to a first-time visitor (at the “awareness” stage).

 Conversion funnels are not unique to the online world but, due to the nature of digital marketing, we can track & monitor many elements of user- behaviour and analyse which stages are failing or under-performing.
 Recent developments in integrated inbound marketing have increased the emphasis on understand where potential leads are in the conversion funnel.